SiddharthChakraborty1/Auxilium/README.md

 ### This Section will be updated as time goes on and will contain the points/modules that are finalized to be added to the project.

 1]

+# Repo Usage Details
+Do not clone the main project, the other folders feel free.
+For the main project folder, make branches and after the completion of the module, merge it into the main branch